 In addition to being a term life policy, credit life insurance is also what is known as a “decreasing” term policy.
 This means that the policy is designed to cover the amount of the loan.
 As the loan is paid off, the loan balance decreases and the amount of life insurance also decreases to match the amount owed on the loan contract.

 Finance managers call it "credit life" and it's essentially a decreasing term life insurance policy that can be added to a car finance contract that, in actuality, benefits the lender.

+Borrowers must make a decision about credit life insurance before the loan documents are signed.
 While we feel that only the borrowers themselves can decide if they need credit life insurance, here are some pros and cons to consider:

 Consumers with problem credit who are concerned that their families or co-signers might not have the ability to make loan payments should first check their insurability and the costs of a decreasing term life insurance policy before signing up for a policy whose cost will be rolled into an auto loan.